How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 "My child presses too hard"

-Usually a sign of underdeveloped finger strength (paradoxically -- weak muscles compensate by using excessive force).
+This is, counterintuitively, usually a sign of underdeveloped finger strength.
+Weak muscles compensate by using excessive force — the whole body tries to do what the fingers cannot.
 Solution: more play dough, more cutting, more threading.
-Also try: writing on a whiteboard (requires less pressure), writing with markers instead of pencils, placing paper over a textured surface (the feedback helps regulate pressure).
+Also useful: writing on a whiteboard (naturally requires less pressure), switching from pencils to markers for a while, or placing paper over a textured surface like a foam mat so the texture gives feedback on pressure.

 "My child writes letters backwards"